Spanish yields dip as QE bets support debut 2015 bond sale

 By Emelia Sithole-Matarise

-LONDON, Jan 8 (Reuters) - Spanish bond yields slipped on Thursday after 2015 debt sales got off to a solid start, as investors bet the European Central Bank will soon announce new monetary stimulus.
+LONDON, Jan 8 (Reuters) - Spanish bond yields headed down on Thursday after 2015 debt sales got off to a solid start as investors bet the European Central Bank will soon announce new monetary stimulus.

 Yields on bonds from the euro zone periphery rose from record lows this week, helping to attract yield-hungry investors especially to the longer-dated bonds Spain and France offered at the auction.